Mint Your NFT#

 Also, as you noticed, we will be using the Sepolia testnet.
 Sepolia is a testnet i.e. an instance of Ethereum blockchain used for testing and experimentation without risk to loose real funds or the main chain.
 That way you’ll learn to write smart contracts and mint NFTs without wasting money if you do a mistake using the mainnet.

-❓ To get some Sepolia, go to one of the faucets (e.g. https://sepoliafaucet.com/), connect with your Alchemy account and copy paste your public key.
+❓ To get some Sepolia, go to one of the faucets (e.g. Google Cloud Web3 Faucet), connect with your Alchemy account and copy paste your public key.

 Deploy your Smart Contract#